abelit/book-BuildArchlinux/development/developtools/atom.md

 ## atom-runner

 This package will run various script files inside of Atom.
 It currently supports JavaScript, CoffeeScript, Ruby, Python, Go, Bash and PowerShell scripts.
 You can add more!

+## python-tools

+Some handy tools to make developing Python code in Atom even more enjoyable.

+Goes along really nicely with the autocomplete-python package to provide a full Python IDE experience in Atom.